tavferreira/project-1/README.md

-This was the very first project of the first sprint on the Technigo Frontend Bootcamp, which was focused on HTML and CSS basics.
-The project was also built within a team composed by [Eva-Lisa Saksi](https://github.com/microlinamedia), [Joacim Nilsen](https://github.com/JoacimNilsen), [Ivett](https://github.com/Lilivet) and me.
+This project was built using mob-programming techiques by a team composed by [Eva-Lisa Saksi](https://github.com/microlinamedia), [Joacim Nilsen](https://github.com/JoacimNilsen), [Ivett](https://github.com/Lilivet) and me.

 ## 1. What is this?

-The purpose of this assignment was to mimic a BuzzFeed page for a random subject.
-We've got `6 Things anyone with a bathroom can´t live without`.
+The purpose of this project was to mimic a BuzzFeed page for a random subject.
+Our theme for the project was `6 Things anyone with a bathroom can´t live without`.

 ## 2. What did we do?